Keeping yourself busy during isolation

 Using our extra time to stay busy and engagedREAD MORE

-Daylight savings is over, the sun is setting earlier, and getting out of your warm bed is becoming harder and harder.
-As winter approaches it is a good time to assess the warmth of your house and if there is anything extra you can do to keep your home energy and heat efficient.
+Winter offers a great time to assess the warmth of your house and if there is anything extra you can do to keep your home energy and heat efficient.

 A good quality wool rug is great for high traffic areas of the house, as they are resistant to dirt and dust.
 They are long lasting and low maintenance.